Do I need a Solicitor?

 Avita Legal is a trading style of Avita Legal Limited a Solicitor's firm that is authorised and regulated by the Solicitors Regulation Authority (SRA).

 You do not have to use a legal representative to make a claim.
 You have the right to make a complaint yourself directly to the Lender and then the Financial Ombudsman Service (FOS).
-The FCA is now consulting on a free consumer redress scheme.
+The FCA is likely introducing a free to use redress scheme.
 Eligibility and outcomes depend on individual circumstances and proper investigation.

 Although you can make your claim directly, you may find it preferable to use a professional representative, to help you manage the claims process due to our expertise in this area, or simply because you do not have the time.